Manseband/French-Conjugations/README.md

 # French-Conjugations
-Tenses: present for present, passecompose for passe compose, and futuresimple for simple
+Tenses: present for present, passecompose for passe compose, and futuresimple for future